-- any changes to their contact information (e.g., phone number, email, or address). - any disciplinary actions, or any formal or informal investigations, by any federal or state government, court, administrative agency or bar association; - any removal from eligibility to receive appointments in any other federal district or circuit court; and - any order to show cause, issued to the panel member by any court, a copy of which must be forwarded to Ms. Aguillon, along with the panel member's response to the order.
+- any removal from eligibility to receive appointments in any other federal district or circuit court; and - any order to show cause, issued to the panel member by any court, a copy of which must be forwarded to Ms. Ruvalcaba, along with the panel member's response to the order.